akash9858/penguin-fashion/README.md

 live site link: https://akash9858.github.io/penguin-fashion/

-This is a shoes sells website design.
+This is a commerce-type one-page design.
 You can choose your favourite shoes from our website.